The 3 Worst Financial Decisions People Make And How You Can Avoid Them

-Like most people, you have probably made some not so great money choices and have financial regrets around certain things you shouldn't have done or wish you never did with your money.
+Like most people, you have probably made some not so great money decisions and have financial regrets around certain things you shouldn't have done or wish you never did with your money.

 However, when it comes to money mistakes and regrets, it's important to recognize what you are doing wrong as early possible and then make the changes necessary to address the situation before it comes too late and what better way to get started than learning from the mistakes of others?

-"When it comes to money mistakes and regrets, it's important to recognize what you are doing wrong as early possible and then make the changes necessary to address the situation."
+"When it comes to money mistakes and regrets, it's important to recognize what you are doing wrong as early possible."

 I'll be talking through some of the most common financial mistakes and regrets that people have made and what you should be doing to avoid them but first let's clarify the difference between a bad financial decision vs. a financial regret.